-Is a Tier I grant project a prerequisite for requesting a Tier II grant?
+Is successful completion of a Tier I project a prerequisite for requesting a Tier II award?

-No. You do not have to progress from a Tier I grant to a Tier II grant, but Tier II projects should demonstrate sound planning and preliminary research.
+No. You do not have to progress from a Tier I grant to a Tier II award, but Tier II projects should demonstrate sound planning and preliminary research.
 Support for that planning might come from NEH, from other federal or foundation awards, or from an institution's own funds.